Andrew-code2020/ms3onlinecookbook/README.md

 -outcomes
   - Fixed a visual bug

-Testing Browsers and screens you tested it on
+##### Testing Browsers screens you tested it on

+###### Chrome Browser
-- I tested the website by copying and pasting the Github pages link https://lean-temple-recipes.herokuapp.com/ into Chrome and Edge Browsers
+- I tested the website by copying and pasting the Heroku pages link https://lean-temple-recipes.herokuapp.com/ into Chrome Browsers
 - I pressed control+shift+I to access developer tools in the Chrome Browser and checked the web pages responsiveness

+###### Edge Browser
+- I tested the website by copying and pasting the Heroku pages link https://lean-temple-recipes.herokuapp.com/ into Edge Browser
+- I pressed control+shift+I to access developer tools in the Edge Browser and checked the web pages responsiveness

+##### Testing Device screens
 - I used the chrome developer tools to test that the websites appearance and functionality was available across multiple devices listed below;
   - Moto G4
   - Galaxy S5